Aphids on potatoes? Well, why not? They’re on everything else!

 Potatoes are susceptible to two different types of aphids: green peach aphids and potato aphids.
 Today, we will learn about potato aphids.

 Originally from North America, these pests are now found everywhere potatoes are grown.
 And potatoes are not their only food of choice.
-Your cabbages, tomatoes, eggplant, and peppers are also at risk, along with many other food crops.
+Your cabbages, tomatoes, eggplant, peaches, and peppers are also at risk, along with many other food crops.

 Potato aphid description